My writing highlights include:

 “Are you here with your boyfriend?”

-• Conference anti-harassment: responding to reports (Geek Feminism wiki September 2012 as lead author)
+“Are there any women in computer science?
+Not counting use-interface designers, obviously.” - Conference anti-harassment: responding to reports (Geek Feminism wiki September 2012 as lead author)

 Your guiding principle should be the safety of your community members from harassment and you should evaluate sanctions in light of whether they provide the safety needed.
 You and your event are the only people who can judge appropriate sanctions in your community based on the nature of the incident and the responses of the people involved.